Youth Football (ages 13 to 17)

 5. WHEN AND WHERE?

-School Holiday and Summer Programmes: Swifts Talent Centre operates a school holiday training intensive, and a summer programme during terms 1 and 4.
+School Holiday and Summer Programmes: Swifts Talent Centre operates a school holiday programmes and a summer programme during terms 1 and 4.
 We encourage players to keep up their football over the holidays and summer by getting involved in these!
 More information can be found on the Swifts website here.

 6. WHAT GEAR DO YOU NEED?